Operation Miracle (Rhodesia)

-Operation Miracle or the Battle of Mavonde was a military raid in 1979 by the Rhodesian Security Forces (RSF) against ZANLA guerrilla bases in Mozambique towards the end of the Rhodesian Bush War.
-ZANLA put up stiff resistance and the tactical success of the RSF did not lead to the expected strategic changes.
+Operation Miracle, or the Battle of Mavonde, was a military raid in 1979 by the Rhodesian Security Forces (RSF) against ZANLA guerrilla bases in Mozambique towards the end of the Rhodesian Bush War.
+ZANLA put up stiff resistance, although at the cost of many losses with as many as hundreds dead.
+The tactical success of the RSF did not lead to the expected strategic changes but did result in a decisive tactical victory with few losses.

 Background

-After successful Rhodesian air attacks on ZANLA bases, such as Operation Snoopy, the guerillas chose to set a new camp under the shelter of the forest near Mavonde, a few kilometers from Chimoio.
-As the Lancaster House discussions were taking place, RSF attempted to annihilate this base, hoping to weaken the Zimbabwean position.
+After successful Rhodesian air attacks on ZANLA bases, such as Operation Snoopy, the guerillas chose to set up a new camp under the shelter of the forest near Mavonde, a few kilometers from Chimoio.
+As the Lancaster House discussions were taking place, RSF attempted to annihilate this base, hoping to weaken ZANLA's position.

 The base was held by 6,000 ZANLA partisans, with many anti-aircraft weapons on hills.
-Many guns were located on the highest hill, later to be nicknamed "Monte Cassino".
+Many guns were located on the highest hill, later to be nicknamed "Monte Cassino."
 Two secondary hills, Hill 774 and Hill 761, were also dotted with anti-aircraft guns.
 These weapons were supplied by the Ethiopian Derg.
-Trenches were dug in the 64-square-kilometers surface of the camp.
-The base was commanded by Solomon Mujuru, known by his nom-de-guerre Rex Nhongo.
+Trenches were dug in the 64-square-kilometres' surface of the camp.
+The base was commanded by Solomon Mujuru, known by his nom-de-guerre, Rex Nhongo.

-Small-scale Rhodesian patrols erroneously estimated the ZANLA force to be 2,000 men strong; 200 Rhodesian soldiers were earmarked for the operation, with 100 men of the Selous Scouts spearheading the raid.
-Each of the ten-men was transported in a Unimog truck.
+Small-scale Rhodesian patrols erroneously estimated the ZANLA force to be 2,000 men strong; so 200 Rhodesian soldiers were earmarked for the operation, with 100 men of the Selous Scouts spearheading the raid.
+Each of the ten-men strike-teams was transported in a Unimog truck.
 The whole column, commanded by captain Richard Passaportis, contained 20 Unimogs, protected by Eland-90 armoured cars of the Rhodesian Armoured Corps.
 A detachment of QF 25-pounder guns was also part of the column.
-The Selous Scouts were supported by 100 men of the Rhodesian Light Infantry (2 Commando, 3 Commando and Support Commando), air-dropped 10 kilometers away from the camp.
+The Selous Scouts were supported by 100 men of the Rhodesian Light Infantry (2 Commando, 3 Commando, and Support Commando), air-dropped 10 kilometers away from the camp.

+Targets

+Mavonde Base in 1979 had grown to encompass around 60 square kilometers.